House and Architecture Studio

 Download 1800 Pixels JPEG Image.

-Explore our ready-to-use articles on Skipping-Girl Vinegar-Vats, available in multiple languages: German, Portuguese, Dutch, English, Spanish, Indonesian, Japanese, Russian, Hindi, French, Italian, Korean, Chinese (Mandarin), Turkish and Arabic (Standard), for your feature stories.
+Ready for your features: articles on Skipping-Girl Vinegar-Vats in various languages, including German, Portuguese, Dutch, English, Spanish, Indonesian, Japanese, Russian, Hindi, French, Italian, Korean, Chinese (Mandarin), Turkish and Arabic (Standard).

 The sustainable adaptive re-use of a disused vinegar factory.
 The constructiion of the building was done with a zero waste solution.
 No skips were used.
 Everything on site was re-used, recycled or re-purposed.
 The basement was converted into an architecture studio with a 3 storey family home above.
 The vats were re-purposed as planters, Workstations, toilets, laundry and even a fishpond.
 Natural light pours into the building a result of removeing a third of the roof to create a garden court.